dalibo/pg_activity/README.md

 and `pg_stat_get_db_xact_commit()`.
 Therefore `pg_activity` will display a non zero TPS even with no activity on the database, and/or no activity displayed on screen.

+**How can I specify a password for authentication ?**

+pg_activity uses libpq to access to PostgreSQL therefore all the traditional methods are available.

+You can pass the password for the database connection in a password file.
+Information can also be given via PostgreSQL's environment variables (PGPASSFILE or PGPASSWORD) or via the connection string parameters.

+The password file is preferred since it's more secure (security is deferred to the OS).
+Please avoid password in connection strings at all cost.